deislabs/containerd-wasm-shims/README.md

 [runwasi](https://github.com/deislabs/runwasi) is a project that aims to run wasm workloads running on [Wasmtime](https://wasmtime.dev/), a fast and secure runtime for WebAssembly, which is managed by containerd.

+## Quickstart
+To get up and running quickly on a local k3d cluster, use [the k3d deployment described here](./deployments/k3d/README.md#how-to-run-the-example).

 ## Containerd Wasm Shims
 Each of the shims below leverage runwasi to provide the bridge between K8s and containerd.